Optimal preparation of the $W$ state for qubits with XY coupling: Numerical Optimization

+To find the shortest time required to reach the $W$ state~\eqref{eq:W}, we scan over a range of final times $\tau$ (starting from zero) and determine the minimal error \eqref{eq:cost} between the initial and final states at each final time until the error converges to zero at $\tau_C$.
+The error is a functional of the twelve time-dependent control parameters $B_{n,k}(t)$ and $J_{mn}(t)$ in the 8-dimensional Hamiltonian \eqref{eq:hamil}, which can be tuned to arbitrary functions of time as long as they remain in the range specified in Eq.~\eqref{eq:range}.
+We simultaneously minimize the error with respect to the trajectories of all twelve parameters, assuming no symmetry.

-For a brute-force approach, it is necessary to turn the error functional into a multivariable function.
-We first divide the total time ($\tau$) into $N$ intervals of length $\tau/N$ as shown in Fig.~\ref{fig:Example} for $N=5$.
-In the limit of $N\to\infty$, we can approximate any permissible control parameter by a piecewise-constant function over these $N$ intervals.
-By starting with a finite $N$ and slowly increasing it, we can learn the general shape of the protocol and find numerically exact results by a secondary optimization based on Pontryagin's minimum principle.
-We then write the final state as
+{\bf \textit {Piecewise-constant optimization.}} In a brute-force approach, the error functional must be converted into a multivariable function.
+Following the strategy of the quantum approximate optimization algorithm (QAOA)~\cite{QAOA}, we divide the total evolution time $\tau$ into $N$ equal segments of duration $\tau/N$.
+In the limit $N \to \infty$, any admissible control parameter can be represented as a piecewise-constant function over these intervals.
+By starting with a finite $N$ and gradually increasing it, we can infer the overall structure of the optimal protocol and subsequently obtain numerically exact results through a secondary optimization based on Pontryagin’s minimum principle.
+We then write the final state as ${|\psi(\tau)\rangle}=U_N(\tau-t_{N-1})U_{N-1}(t_{N-1}-t_{N-2})....U_1(t_1){|\psi(0)\rangle}$, where $U(t)$ is the unitary time evolution operator.
+During each of these intervals, the $B_{n,k}(t)$ ($n=1, 2, 3$ and $k = x,y,z$) and $J_{mn}(t)$ ($mn=12, 23, 31$) parameters are allowed to be any constant value within the specified range~\eqref{eq:range}.
+The value of these parameters for all intervals determines the unitary evolution matrices, which in turn determine the error $\cal E$ of the protocol as a function of $12N$ controls.